-This is a flavorful thick curry in which chopped eggplant is pan fried and then added into a deliciously spiced curry sauce.
+This Pan Fried Eggplant Curry is a flavorful thick curry in which chopped eggplant is pan fried and then added into a deliciously spiced curry sauce.
+Vegan and gluten-free, this dish makes a tasty side dish to your meal.

 This pan fried eggplant curry is an ode (of sorts) to my mom’s fried eggplant curry.